Belgian Quadrupel | 10.5% alc./vol.

 On the palate, the Quad offers its unique fruitiness complemented by generous carbonation and a slight alcohol warmth on the finish.
 It is quite easy-drinking despite its strength, thanks in part to its relative dryness.
 Look for a sweet and full-bodied sip with a lingering, slightly bitter aftertaste.
 A noticeable malt presence, notes of caramel, and modest nuttiness round out the range of flavours.
 The full bouquet of the Quad opens up as the beer comes to serving temperature.
 Served in one of our large chalices, the beer offers a uniquely evolving drinking experience over the course of a glass.

-For sale in our retail in 500mL bottles.
+On draught and for sale in our retail in 500mL bottles.